 Join Us for a Day of Action—”Food bank demand has increased nearly 50% since 2006, and 34% of Americans now admit they have cut back on donations to churches and houses of worship.
 It’s a plain fact: federal programs play a crucial role in the fight against hunger.”

-On a few occasions at Feed the Children, I was asked to do a little graphic design.
+On a few occasions at Feed the Children, I did a little graphic design.
 In January 2014, I collaborated with my boss, Joy Bennett, on a blog post titled Ten Simple Ways To Help Children in 2014.
 I did the graphics for each of the ten, which were used together in the blog post and separately in a social media campaign.

 During my time with the State Comptroller of Texas, I mostly did a lot of precise technical writing about fiscal management policies and procedures.
 But I was also allowed to go crazy and write some features, like this profile of a department and its manager.
 It ran in the quarterly newsletter.